-This document is intended for all users of RMS-ll, including MACRO-ll and high-level language programmers.
-Nonprogramming users, programming users who are new to the Professional Operating System, and programming users who are new to RMS-ll will find this document useful.
+This document is intended for all users of RMS-11, including MACRO-11 and high-level language programmers.
+Nonprogramming users, programming users who are new to the PDP-11 operating systems, and PDP-11 programming users who are new to RMS-11 will find this document useful.